 The Trade Standard is organized into three modules and addresses different aspects of trade relationships, traceability, information documentation, and transparency.

-Traders must comply with a set of basic requirements in order to participate in the Fair Trade USA™ program.
+To get Fair Trade Certified licensing rights, traders must comply with a set of basic requirements in order to participate in the Fair Trade USA™ program.
 This includes sourcing products from approved certifiers, following label use guidelines, and meeting applicable labor and environmental laws.

+A crucial aspect of becoming a fair trade business is the commitment to economic development.
 There are payment requirements, like the Fair Trade Premium and minimum prices, that traders must comply with in order to ensure that farmers, fishers, and workers have the opportunity to create better livelihoods for themselves and their communities.

 Transparency and traceability build trust, leading to better business partnerships.
 This module defines the requirements traders must follow to ensure product traceability, such as regularly reporting on transactions.